Tobacco Premium

 If you successfully complete a qualified tobacco cessation program such as the free programs listed below, the tobacco premium will no longer apply.
 To participate in another tobacco cessation option, please contact the Wellness Program before beginning to determine whether it qualifies.

 - Tobacco Free Florida offers Group Quit, a free support group led by a trained specialist.
-You need to attend all four one-hour classes in the four-part series.
+You need to attend all 4 one-hour classes in the series.
+If you miss a class in a series, you may not enroll in an overlapping series.
 (NOTE: The one-day Tools to Quit classes do not qualify.)
+For questions, call (813) 929-1000.

 - You may be eligible to receive free nicotine patches or gum, if medically appropriate.